 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 U.S. and UAE officials have not disclosed details of the proposed sale, including the number of jets and how advanced a model.
 But under a 12-year-old law, the United States is committed to ensuring that Israel maintains a “qualitative military edge.”

-Another senior figure in Israel’s defense establishment warned there was no guarantee relations between Israel and the UAE would remain amicable.
+Another senior figure in Israel’s defense establishment warned that there was no guarantee relations between Israel and the UAE would remain amicable.

 “Things change here rapidly, and we always need to be aware of this,” said the senior figure, who spoke on the condition of anonymity to address security discussions.
 “Israel is a small country.
 Its military advantage allows it to maintain strategic virtual depth.
 Removing this edge is extremely worrying for Israel’s security.”

 The Israeli newspaper Israel Hayom, considered close to Prime Minister Benjamin Netanyahu, reported Sunday that the Israeli army is preparing to present the United States with a shopping list of advanced military hardware that would ensure Israel keeps its military edge.
-The newspaper said this list, being compiled by a special committee set up by Netanyahu and Defense Minister Benny Gantz, would likely include advanced munitions and expedited delivery of V-22 Osprey tilt-rotor aircraft, combat planes and other weapons.
+The newspaper said this list, being compiled by a special committee set up by Netanyahu and Defense Minister Benny Gantz, would probably include advanced munitions and expedited delivery of V-22 Osprey tilt-rotor aircraft, combat planes and other weapons.
 The Israeli military would not confirm the accuracy of this report.

 According to media reports in Israel and the United States, Netanyahu privately condoned the proposed sale of the fighter jets to the UAE as part of an overall deal that included normalizing relations between the UAE and Israel.